jennie/phish3/public/overlays/scenario-07.md

-# Learning Objective - Discerning Offers, Investigating Sources
+# Discerning Offers, Investigating Sources

-Learn to evaluate the trustworthiness of offers by investigating their sources.
+Trust or Bust?
+Spot trustworthy offers by checking their sources.

-**What to look out for:** Look for padlocks on URLs, domain names you trust, and authentic language—and for commercial sites, professional branding and partner links!
+**Tip:** Look for padlocks 🔒 on https URLs, domain names you trust, authentic language and official logos.

-**References, Read More's, support and resources could go here.**